Definition

 Section 158BD deals with situations where undisclosed income detected during a search belongs to a person other than the person searched.

-Section 158BE of the Income-tax Act specifies the time limit within which the Assessing Officer must complete a block assessment under Section 158BC of the Income-tax Act after a search or requisition.
+Section 158BE specifies the time limit within which the Assessing Officer must complete a block assessment under Section 158BC after a search or requisition.

-(7) After excluding the above periods, if the remaining time available for completing the assessment is less than 60 days, it will automatically be extended to 60 days.
-If this extended period ends before the end of a month, it will be extended to the end of that month.
+- (b) If the limitation period expires before the end of a month, it will be extended to the end of that month.

 No interest under section 234A, 234B or 234C or penalty under section 270A shall be levied or imposed upon the assessee in respect of the undisclosed income assessed or reassessed for the block period.